 Here are a list of recommend add-on’s that are no longer supported by Firefox yet are useable on Waterfox.

 Restores many customization features Firefox lost over time like orange menu button, squared tabs, add-ons bar, small navigation bar buttons, old search, old preference window, old location bar menu, eye-friendly add-ons manager, old buttons and many more.

 If you are the kind of person who likes to have total control over every aspect of your downloads, then is the add-on you are looking for.
 It’s not only a download management add-on but a helper tool for boosting your Productivity.

-The add-on that goes to private mode inside a tab without needing to open a seprate window which can also create private bookmarks to always open some links as well.
+The add-on that goes to private mode inside a tab without needing to open a separate window which can also create private bookmarks to always open some links as well.

 Shows a preview on tabs and navigate on tab contents through a small window.

 Useful for searching your own photos used without your permission, or to search for copies of the images in the best quality or without watermarks.

 A Professional Geo Add-on with security features and advanced network tools that can detect the real location of a web server and extended information about the data center.
 It come’s with an Anti-phishing solution with Security features against DNS spoofing and fake websites.

 This Dark Chrome like theme swaps the light and dark modes so that normal windows are dark and private browsing windows are light.

 Enables a more Glass like effects on the default Firefox skin (only possible on Windows 7 and Vista with enabled Aero Glass ).
 Windows 8/10 does not offer Aero Glass by default, but it can restore the old window transparency.